 Email me if you're a journalist/editor based in Europe who wants to get more info on our trainings, events, and possible collaborations.

-Michelle Faust Raghavan collaborates with West Coast newsrooms interested in solutions journalism.
-She spent about a decade reporting on policy issues and hosting for public media stations across the country.
-Most recently, Michelle covered health care policy at 89.3 KPCC Southern California Public Radio.
-Before that, she was an education policy reporter at WCPN/WVIZ in Cleveland.
-She reported on health at WXXI in Rochester, New York as part of the regional journalism collaborative Side Effects Public Media.
+Michelle Faust Raghavan is SJN's Equity Initiative Manager.
+She came to the organization as the Pacific West Coast Region Manager.
+Before that, Michelle spent about a decade reporting on policy issues and hosting for public media stations across the country.
+Most recently, she covered health care policy at 89.3 KPCC Southern California Public Radio.
+Prior to moving to California, she worked at WCPN/WVIZ in Cleveland, Ohio and WXXI in Rochester, New York as part of the regional journalism collaborative Side Effects Public Media.
 Michelle’s broadcast career launched at KAWC in Yuma, Arizona where she hosted Morning Edition.
 Michelle is passionate about mentorship and is actively involved with NPR’s Next Generation Radio project.

 Liza Gross is a journalist and media leader with over three decades of experience working in executive positions at news organizations and non profits.
 She has specialized in the transition of traditional news outlets to multimedia platforms, as well as in the exploration of new and transformational models for media organizations, including collaborative arrangements and innovative techniques of audience engagement.
 She was Managing Editor of The Miami Herald, Executive Editor of El Nuevo Día in Puerto Rico, and Publisher of Exito!, the Spanish language publication of the Chicago Tribune.
 As Executive Director and past board member of the International Women’s Media Foundation, she worked to support female journalists operating in conflict zones and to create professional opportunities for women in the media industry.
 She is a past board member of the National Association of Hispanic Journalists and has conducted seminars and trainings for journalists in the United States, Latin America and Europe.